This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mulch Perennials

-- Keep mulch away from stems.
+- Keep mulch materials 2 inches from plant stems

 Prep New Garden Beds